All Episodes

 Where we're trying to sell people fake salmon.

-Our is our first thought like, oh, America responds well to black people and women.
+Is our first thought like, oh, America responds well to black people and women.

 dan friesen

-They're not afraid of women.
+They're not scared of women.

 Right.